-They are fantastic climbers that prefer to live in woodlands where they live in holes in trees, old squirrel dreys or old birds’ nests.
-Pine martens feed on small rodents, birds, eggs insects and fruit, and although rare, can be encouraged to visit bird tables.
+Pine martens are fantastic climbers that prefer to live in woodlands where they live in holes in trees, old squirrel dreys or old birds’ nests.
+They feed on small rodents, birds, eggs insects and fruit, and although rare, can be encouraged to visit bird tables.
 During the mating season, pine martens make shrill, cat-like calls.
 In the spring, they have litters of 3-5 young, which are independent by summer.

 - Length: 45cm plus a tail of 25cm